At Rubislaw Park, we are proud to offer comprehensive dementia care for older adults living with dementia.

 Dementia tends to affect the short-term memory of a person as opposed to the long-term, therefore residents living with the condition often remember times of their lives from decades ago, but may not remember what they did yesterday.

-Believe it or not, “chores” can help to stimulate a person living with dementia.
+Believe it or not, “chores” can help to stimulate a person's cognitive abilities.
 Not only does it keep a resident focused, but it's a comforting task as household activities are something that many of us would have carried out independently in the past.
-Tasks such as folding towels and washing up is an effortless chore that can be done without much supervision or help.
+Tasks such as folding hand towels and washing up plastic dishes are effortless chores that can be done without much supervision or help.

 By allowing a resident to carry out everyday tasks which are considered “normal”, means they can feel relaxed and do something that comes naturally to them.

-Not only does getting out into the fresh air do wonders for our mental health, but doing an activity such as gardening brings a sense of independence and responsibility.
+Not only does participating in outside activities do wonders for our mental health, but doing an activity such as gardening brings a sense of independence and responsibility.
 Regular Vitamin D also has many health benefits so spending time outside to enjoy the wonderful surroundings is heavily encouraged, especially when the sun is shining.

 Gardening can be done in a group setting or alone, but our staff are always there to guide residents as well as keep them company in their endeavours.
 We believe it’s rewarding for residents to see the flowers or plants they have planted in all their glory every time they step outside.